Yellow Breakfast Picnic: breakfast picnic with yellow decor and links to all the recipes including homemade croissants and a yogurt parfait bar!

 1. Yellow Polka Dot Paper Napkins, 2.
 Mason Jars, 3.
 Paper Striped Straws, 4.
 Wooden Disposable Spoons, 5.
 Yellow Paper Coffee Cups, 6.
 Glass Flip Top Bottles, 7.
 Yellow Turkish Towel Picnic Blanket, 8.
 Mini Lightbox, 9.
 Wooden Crates

-With a Breakfast Picnic to start the day, life really is a party!
+With an early morning picnic for breakfast to start the day, life really is a party!

 You might also enjoy our Swedish Inspired Midsummer Picnic here.